NxPKG/khulnasoft-docs/content/support/Cloudflare Client API/Cloudflare PHP API Binding.md

 ## Overview

-Cloudflare offers a PHP API binding for those using PHP 7.0 or greater; this binding supports the latest version 4 of the Cloudflare API.
+Khulnasoft offers a PHP API binding for those using PHP 7.0 or greater; this binding supports the latest version 4 of the Khulnasoft API.
 You can use this SDK for a variety of purposes, including:

--   Manage and automate changes to your DNS records within Cloudflare
+-   Manage and automate changes to your DNS records within Khulnasoft
 -   Programmatically add zones to your account
 -   Version and change control for Page Rules
 -   Automatically blocking IPs and User Agents using Zone Lockdown and UserAgent Rules
--   Fetch Cloudflare's IP ranges for automating your firewall allowlist
+-   Fetch Khulnasoft's IP ranges for automating your firewall allowlist

 ___

 ## Supported Features

-This article explains a few common examples of using Cloudflare's PHP API Binding; we currently support the following endpoints and authentication methods:
+This article explains a few common examples of using Khulnasoft's PHP API Binding; we currently support the following endpoints and authentication methods:

 ### V4 Endpoints